dydx/usds-wds/README.md

 * Import a specific component with `rails generate wds:import SNIPPET`

 Imported snippets' partials are copied to `app/views/wds`, stylesheets are copied to `app/assets/stylesheets/wds`, and JavaScript is copied to `app/assets/javascripts/wds`

+# Octobuild 2015
+This project is a submission to [Octobuild](http://octobuild.com) 2015.

+# License
+This project is MIT Licensed